projectriff/projectriff.io/_posts/2019-04-09-announcing-riff-0-3-0.md

 ## Our plans for stream processing

-Since we anticipate replacing the existing Channels and Subscriptions with new Stream and Processor resources, aligned with stream-oriented Function Invokers, we are [deprecating](https://github.com/projectriff/riff/pull/1237) the use of Channel and Subscription resources from Knative Eventing in this release.
+Since we anticipate replacing the existing Channels and Subscriptions with new Stream and Processor resources, aligned with stream-oriented Function Invokers, we are [deprecating](https://github.com/projectriff/riff/pull/1237) the use of Channel and Subscription resources in this release.

 You can follow our roadmap for serverless stream processing in [riff issue #1159](https://github.com/projectriff/riff/issues/1159).